chunyip135/100-days-of-DS/README.md

 Day 2 : regex using `re`

-Day 3 : learned to use python to manipulate system's file using `os`
+Day 3 : 1. learned to use python to manipulate system's file using `os`
+				2. learned using `webbrowser` & `request`